 Pollen Feeding Insects

 Syzygium flowers are open and accessible to a range of pollen-feeding insects.
-Native bees, beetles, and beneficial flies often visit, although the attraction level is lower than more specialised pollinator plants like native grasses or Melaleuca.
+Native bees, beetles, and beneficial flies often visit.
+Consider adding complementary plants like native grasses or Melaleuca.

 Nectar Feeding Insects